Freshwater bivalve: Biology

-Mechanisms
+Reproduction

-Freshwater Bivalves can utilize either ovoviviparous or viviparous reproduction strategies, ovoviviparous meaning that embryos develop and grow in eggs inside the female until they are ready to be released.
+Freshwater bivalves can utilize either ovoviviparous or viviparous reproduction strategies: ovoviviparity means that embryos develop and grow in eggs inside the female until they are ready to be released.
 The embryos get nutrition from egg yolk, but are not connected to the mother by a placental connection.
-Viviparous meaning embryos develop inside the body of a female and usually gain nutrition by a placental connection.
+In contrast, viviparity means the embryos develop inside the body of a female and usually gain nutrition by a placental connection.
 Females tend to have a single reproductive spawning period (when the ova moves to the gills) while males tend to have two spawning periods (a release of sperm into the water column).
-Females have highest ova, or mature female reproductive cells, during September with a gradual decrease until December.
+In the Tocantins River of Brazil, females have highest ovum count, or mature female reproductive cells, during September with a gradual decrease until December.
 Males spawn between September and December with a second spawning period between May and July.
 Males release their sperm into the water column for females to accept.
-Females take up the sperm along with water through their circulatory system and have the potential to become fertilized when the sperm meets the ova.
-In contrast to Marine Bivalves, most female freshwater bivalve species hold the fertilized embryos until they develop into larvae when they are released into the water.
+Females take up the sperm along with water through their respiratory system and have the potential to become fertilized when the sperm meets the ova.
+In contrast to marine bivalves, most female freshwater bivalve species hold the fertilized embryos until they develop into larvae when they are released into the water.

 Larvae

-Once larvae are released into the water column they become semi-parasitic and attach to the gills of freshwater fish.
-They attach to a host where they grow into juvenile adults while doing little to no damage to the fish host.
-The order Unionidae have an obligate parasitic larval stage where the larvae are attached to the gills, fins or the body of a particular host fish.
+Once the larvae of Unionida are released into the water column, they become semi-parasitic and attach to a host where they grow into juveniles while doing little to no damage to the host; often, this is the gills of various freshwater fish.
+The Unionida have an obligate parasitic larval stage where the larvae are attached to the gills, fins or the body of a particular host fish: these are called glochidia.

 Microbial water composition and sediment composition are important in larval nutrition.

-Predation
+Threats

+In general, freshwater bivalves have predators such as raccoons, otters, some species of fish, and some species of turtles.
 Invasive species pose a risk to freshwater bivalve populations.
-Specifically two invasive species of crayfish, Procambarus clarkii and Pacifastacus leniusculus, are predators of the freshwater bivalve species Anodonta anatina.
-In general, freshwater bivalves have predators such as raccoons, otters, some species of fish, and some species of turtles.
+In Europe, two invasive species of crayfish, Procambarus clarkii and Pacifastacus leniusculus, are predators of the freshwater bivalve species Anodonta anatina.

-Droughts, floods, and heat waves are a few examples of major climatic events that are happening more frequently because of the global changing climate.
-This is a huge killer of freshwater bivalve populations.
+Droughts, floods, and heat waves are a few examples of major climatic events that are happening more frequently because of climate change; in concert, these are a huge killer of freshwater bivalve populations.

-Ecosystem function

-Freshwater bivalves are important bioindicators of freshwater ecosystems because they are the connection between the water column and the benthos, for they can provide information on the quality of the water based on the particles and toxins that bioaccumulate in the tissue of bivalves.
-Freshwater bivalves are filter feeders and provide an ecological service by improving water quality in the bodies of water they inhabit, such as rivers, lakes, and wetlands.
-Water quality is improved by filtering out fine particles of silt, organic matter, and heavy metals as well as bacteria and phytoplankton in the water column to reduce turbidity.